[box]I was provided with a complimentary stay for my review. All opinions expressed are my own.[/box]

 The check-in process was very quick.
 I was able to get the free WiFi information, keys to my room, instructions on how to get to the dining area and fitness center if needed.
 When getting into the room, my mouth literally dropped.
-They don’t call it the Manhattan View for nothing.
-I was able to see over the East River from the Ed Koch Queensboro Bridge views of the Empire State Building and The Chrysler Building.
-It was absolutely breathtaking.
+They don’t call it the Manhattan View for anything.
+The view was over the East River from the Ed Koch Queensboro Bridge.
+I also caught a view of the Empire State and Chrysler Buildings; it was absolutely breathtaking.

 A coupon was offered for the buffet option at Rio Grande, but I wasn’t very hungry.
 Instead, I had a plate of wings.

 I went back to my room to relax and even though the NBA finals were on, for some reason, O.J.: Made in America was interesting to watch.
-Similarly to my room in Cartagena, the bathroom contained a stand up shower.
+Similarly to my room in Cartagena, the bathroom contained a stand-up shower.
 It also included a desk and coffee machine.
-My bed was pretty firm, but contained the softest pillows ever.
-I slept well, but heard typical “city sounds” like cars/trucks or even construction from time-to-time.
+My bed was pretty firm but contained the softest pillows ever.
+I slept well but heard typical “city sounds” like cars/trucks or even construction from time-to-time.

 I was able to get breakfast in 39 Above the next morning.
 Breakfast options were French Toast, fresh fruit, eggs, cereal, yogurt, juices, and omelets.
 You’re not allowed to take food out of the restaurant, but the Holiday Inn Express offers room service.

 I really enjoyed my stay at the Holiday Inn Manhattan View.
 The hotel offers a parking lot, but there is metered parking available on the street.
 It is walking distance from the express train to Manhattan, so you can do sightseeing in a short time.
 If you’re looking for a place to stay that is close to the city, but not paying the “City Price”, I recommend staying here.